 Many car manufacturers are producing hybrid vehicles powered by a combination of gasoline and electricity.
 These vehicles are much more fuel efficient than their gasoline-only counterparts because they are designed to run on only electricity during periods of low power demand.
-In many states, commuters driving hybrid vehicles are allowed in limited access lanes and are given tax deductions.
+Many fully electric vehicles are now available for purchase.
+In many states, commuters driving hybrid or electric vehicles are allowed in limited access lanes and are given tax deductions.